r3volution11/material-palenight-alfred-theme/README.md

 ## Install

-Clone or Download this repository.
-Navigate to directory and open `Material Palenight.alfredappearance`.
-Alfred will take it from there.
+1. Clone or Download this repository.
+2. Navigate to directory and open `Material Palenight.alfredappearance`.
+3. Alfred will take it from there!

 ## What's Alfred?

-You're joking, right?
+**You're joking, right?**

 It's only one of the best productivity apps ever made for macOS.

-Do yourself a favor and [check it out!](https://www.alfredapp.com/)
+Do yourself a favor and [**check it out!**](https://www.alfredapp.com/)